prince475/react-hooks/README.md

 - `The curly braces syntax is called array destructuring which allows the developer to read values from an array.`

-### Case Example: Moving Images in a Gallery
+### `useState` Use Case Example: Moving Images in a Gallery

-Let's consider we have a list of images and their descriptions that we are displaying on a scree.
+Let's consider, we have a list of images (name, artist, and description), that we are displaying in the gallery screen of our application.

-- We would like to have a button `Next` which when clicked loads the next image and its description.
+- We would like to have a button `Next` which when clicked loads the next image and its corresponding details.

-- Sample code of this example is as below:
+- Sample execution code of this example look like:

 ```js
     import { useState } from 'react';